 It's a bad day when you jump through the psychologist's window.

 This one leaves the viewer with too much to work out.
-On the whole it's quite an unsatisfying entry.
+A very unsatisfying ending lets this entry down.
 David Gurney is of course regarded as crazy and goes looking for evidence of his identity.
 I read that the actress playing Wilma (Shirley Ballard) worked on the continuity of Mad Max years later, and I cant help finding that a little amusing for a reason I wont elaborate on for those yet to see this.

 Was this review helpful to you?